Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Fixed a bug.

 ### v1.2.0
-- Made the plugin use `tool`.
+- Added `tool` to the plugin's scripts to allow it to run in the editor.
 - Removed the now-redundant `NinePatchButton.tscn`.

 ### v1.1.0
 - Fixed a bug.
-- Renamed the plugin's scripts.
+- Changed the names of the plugin's scripts.
 - Cleaned up the plugin's code.

 ### v1.0.1